crisnabto/lexartlabs-fs/README.md

 # Lexart Chatbot

 This repository contains the source code for a fullstack project of a chatbot.
 The project involves a chatbot capable of responding to programmed commands.
 It is a web application developed with React and a RESTful API built with Node.js and Express.
 In addition, the database used is MySQL using Sequelize as ORM.
 This project is part of the technical challenge of the company Lexart.
+The chatbot application was deployed and can be found on this link: [Chatbot](https://lexartlabs-fs-rwhy.vercel.app/chatbot)

 ## :clipboard: Requisitos / Requirements
  `MySQL`